As the Taliban bars some girls from school, their mothers’ dreams are also shattered

 “We can’t trust the current system,” she said.
 “We will try to continue in the same way my mother did 25 years before.”

 Susan lives in a different universe.
-She has no computer to access online courses nor the funds to buy books or take private courses.
+She has no computer to access online courses nor the money to buy books or take private courses.
 Her parents can barely afford to pay for the faltering electricity and their rent.

 Humaira, too, is a casualty of the Taliban again.
 She worked for years in a clothing factory providing for her husband and five children.
 When the Taliban entered Kabul, her employer fired her out of fear.